SuperchupuDev/tinyglobby/README.md

 - `absolute`: Whether to return absolute paths.
 Defaults to `false`.
 - `dot`: Whether to allow entries starting with a dot.
 Defaults to `false`.
 - `deep`: Maximum depth of a directory.
 Defaults to `Infinity`.
+- `caseSensitiveMatch`: Whether to match in case-sensitive mode.
+Defaults to `true`.
 - `expandDirectories`: Whether to expand directories.
 Disable to best match `fast-glob`.
 Defaults to `true`.
 - `onlyDirectories`: Enable to only return directories.
 Disables `onlyFiles` if set.
 Defaults to `false`.
 - `onlyFiles`: Enable to only return files.
 Defaults to `true`.